Skip to contents

 CalcFromDist = F)

-# Save the ICNonSpatial R data frame to a SyncroSim Datasheet
+# Save the ICNonSpatial R data frame to a SyncroSim datasheet

 saveDatasheet(myScenario, ICNonSpatial, "stsim_InitialConditionsNonSpatial")